-Renault patent: generating hydrogen by high temperature steam conversion
+Renault patent: hydrogen generation by high temperature conversion of water vapor

 Keywords: Reforming, reforming, cracking, cracking, vapocraking, catalytic cracking, thermal cracking, catalyst, fuel cell, fuel cell, hydrogen, synthesis, oxygenation, autothermal, exothermic, endothermic.

-Method and hydrogen generating device by high temperature shift with steam
+Method and device for generating hydrogen by high temperature conversion with water vapor

 Patent number: FR2831532

-inventor: Armines Association for research and development of methods and industrial processes.
+Inventor: Armines Association for research and development of methods and industrial process.
 Renault.

 Our scientific opinion:

-Patent aiming to protect a method of synthesizing a hydrogen-rich gas by thermal reforming conventional fuels (gasoline, diesel oil, LPG / CNG, even vegetable oils or alcohols).
+Patent intended to protect a process for the synthesis of a hydrogen-rich gas by thermal reforming of conventional fuels (petrol, diesel, LPG / CNG, even vegetable oils or alcohols).

-The real peculiarity of this patent is firstly to make a thermal cracking and catalytic either with respect to patents already known systems and secondly to use conventional fuels (this in contrast to the reforming of methanol) and thirdly to conduct a steam reforming: reforming in the presence of water vapor.
+The real characteristic of this patent is firstly to make a thermal cracking and no longer catalytic compared to the patents and systems already known, secondly to use conventional fuels (this contrary to the reforming of methanol) and thirdly to proceed to a steam reforming: reforming in the presence of water vapor.

-These three points have strong similarities with the pantone process (in 100% pantone phase and not water doping): no catalyst, the presence of water vapor and use of conventional fuels.
-Temperatures similar operation.
+These three points have strong similarities with the pantone process (in the 100% pantone phase and not water doping): no catalyst, presence of water vapor and use of conventional fuels.
+Similar operating temperatures.

 Thus we read: "For hydrocarbons heavier than methane, the (reforming) temperatures are lower (below 850 ° C)"

-Autothermal reforming is also mentioned: it is a thermal equilibrium between a partial oxidation reaction (exothermic) and reforming (endothermic) which can be particularly interesting in some cases.
+Autothermal reforming is also mentioned: it is a thermal equilibrium between a partial oxidation (exothermic) and reforming (endothermic) reaction which can be particularly advantageous in certain cases.

-Finally, note that it is a pity that the present patent as prior art (2 X, blatant anticipation, on all claims) that he will probably not be operated easily.
+Finally, it should be noted that it is a great pity that the patent has such prior art (2 X, obvious prior art, over all of the claims) that it will probably not be easily exploited.